DanielOhn/blog-bois/content/blog/what-i-use.md

 - [Ubuntu](https://ubuntu.com/)

 This is the main OS I use to do a majority of my web development, and coding.
-It's pretty nice, ocassionally it gives me problems which I have to spend half a day learning how to fix.
+It's pretty nice, occasionally it gives me problems which I have to spend half a day learning how to fix.

 - [Windows 10](https://www.microsoft.com/en-us/windows/get-windows-10)

-I'm dualbooting with Windows being the main OS on my laptop.
+I'm dual booting with Windows being the main OS on my laptop.
 It's nice since I use it to run most of games and streams.
 I occasionally use it for development, but it's pretty lackluster compared to Ubuntu.

 ---